 - What Success Really Takes (Growth Mindset Printables Kit)

 - Growth Mindset Bookmarks Activity (Growth Mindset Printables Kit)

 - Big Life Journal - use chapter two “Mistakes Help You Grow” to discuss how mistakes are just opportunities to learn and grow.

 - Big Life Kids Podcast - listen to episodes 3 and 5 (they accompany chapter two of the Big Life Journal).

-- Top 85 Growth Mindset Books for Children and Adults is a list of our favorite and most popular books for you and your kids!
+- Top 85 Growth Mindset Books is a list of our favorite and most popular books for you and your children!

 Top 50 Growth Mindset Movies for Children is a list of good movies with characters who demonstrate a growth mindset, grit, perseverance, courage, and determination.